• Menu

 But what if there was a place to ski in the summer?

-Beartooth Basin is totally unique among Montana ski resorts.
 Sitting at the summit of the popular Beartooth Highway, the hill can’t even open until the highway is cleared, usually around Memorial Day.
-The summer sun quickly burns off what snow remains, constricting Beartooth’s season to just four or five weeks in most years (and some years, it doesn’t even open at all).
+Then the summer sun quickly burns off what snow remains, constricting Beartooth’s season to just four or five weeks in most years (and some years, it doesn’t even open at all).

 Calling the snow quality inconsistent would be generous.
 Warm daytime temperatures turn the slopes to a slush that freezes to a thick sheet of ice overnight, meaning Beartooth’s singular bowl is usually an expert-only affair.
 But you never know when a late-season storm could dump a few inches of powder to make it enjoyable for intermediate skiers and boarders.